systemjs/systemjs/docs/import-maps.md

 })
 ```

+Any existing map entries will be overridden with the new values.
 ### Handling Import Map Errors

 For handling errors when fetching external import maps (specifically for [SystemJS Warning #W4](https://github.com/systemjs/systemjs/blob/master/docs/errors.md#w4)), we can use the `onerror` attribute in the `<script type="systemjs-importmap">` tag.